CLA1002 : Beginners' Latin in Action 2

 Outline Of Syllabus

-- the Latin grammar covered in Units 13-23 of the course material “VVV”, including most of the important forms of Latin verbs and nouns;
+- continuing with the grammar as introduced in the relevant textbook, including most of the important forms of Latin verbs and nouns;

 |Guided Independent Study||Assessment preparation and completion||72||1:00||72:00||47.5% of guided independent study|